-In today’s post I have something of a treat; Trini style Corn Soup.
-Corn soup is real liming food in Trinidad; be it at a football game, Carnival, Panorama, a fete (all inclusive) or just a Friday evening lime with your friends, corn soup is a crowd favourite.
-I remember after work sometimes I would look for a corn soup man to buy a cup of piping hot corn soup and slowly sip on my way home.
+In today's post I have something of a treat; Trini style Corn Soup.
+Corn soup is real liming food in Trinidad; be it at a football game, Carnival, Panorama, a fete (all inclusive) or just a Friday evening lime with your friends, this creamy soup is a crowd favourite.
+I remember after work sometimes I would look for a corn soup man to buy a cup of piping hot delicous soup made with corn and slowly sip on my way home.
 But this soup is not only considered street food, it is also a main dish like all the other soups we make.

 1 cup split peas

 1 chive stalk

 1 pk vegetable soup1 hot pepper. (optional)

 ¼ cup flour

 ¼ cup cornmeal